Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Discussion and Conclusion

-Finally, we have found that initial conditions causing largest forecast errors are relatively consistent across different training realizations of the same network.
-This indicates, as one would expect, that errors of neural network weather forecasts are not completely random, but controlled at least partly by the intrinsic predictability of the atmospheric state (and by the error in the used analysis product).
+Finally, we have found that initial conditions causing the largest forecast errors are relatively consistent across different training realizations of the same network, and across different network architectures and lead times.
+This indicates that, as for conventional NWP forecasts, forecast errors of the neural networks are at least partly flow-dependent.
+In other words, the networks struggle to make skilful forecasts when initialised from specific atmospheric states.
+Previous work has shown that quantifications of an ``intrinsic'' atmospheric predictability only partly match the empirical forecast errors from a NWP initialised from that atmospheric state \citep{scher_predicting_2018-1,hochman2019new,hochman2021new,hochman2022dynamics}.
+We do not investigate here whether the atmospheric configurations leading to high forecast errors for the CNNs used here match configurations with low `intrinsic'' atmospheric predictability.
+Indeed, the error could also depend on the error in the reanalysis product used for training or on deficiencies in the training of the networks themselves.

+Possible improvements to the methods presented here could be: \begin{itemize} \item To split up the convolution for smaller regions instead of at hemispheric scale (similar to \citet{weyn_improving_2020}), which could lead to the shared flipped weights no longer presenting a forecast skill advantage over independent convolutions. \item To include locally connected layers.
+Here each gridpoint in a layer is also a combination of the inputs from a certain kernel (e.g. 3$\times$3), but the weights are not shared across the domain. \item To add more prior information into the structure of the network, for example on the vertical structure of the atmosphere. \end{itemize}

+In this study, we used an existing architecture, and changed the convolution types.
+Due to limited computational resources, we did not perform any additional hyperparameter tuning.
+An additional methodological improvement would therefore be to tune each individual architecture separately.
+Related to this, one could also compare scores for the training set both between architectures and to those on the test set, to verify whether any over or under fitting in occurring for the different models.